NEED AN EXPUNGEMENT?

 First you must qualify for an expungement.
 In general the qualifications are:

-2) You must wait the required amount of time as required by law to get the expungement (most cases 5 years for
+2) You must wait the required amount of time as required by law to get the expungement (most cases 1 to 5 years

 3) Your expungement must be approved by the court.